Epcot’s Rose and Crown Pub with Fireworks Viewing

 Really, it all just lent itself to the atmosphere.

-There are plastic panels that can be lowered in the event that it’s cold outside.
+There are plastic panels on the porch that can be lowered in the event that it’s cold outside.
 The night we were there a cold front came through with a decent breeze off of the lake that made it pretty chilly.

 A Cast Member lowered our panel as soon as we made the request.
 It definitely helped to cut down on the wind and made us a little warmer.
-The clear plastic took away from the view, but it was worth it at that point.
+The clear plastic took away from the view, but it was worth it at that point to be more comfortable.

 Food